lucaslrodri/jupyter-tikz/docs/usage/as-package.md

 !!! note ""
-    This document was partialy build from a notebook.
-Download it from Github (right click to download).
+    This document was partially built from a notebook.
+Download it from GitHub (right-click to download).

 You can create TikZ pictures using two available classes: